manticoresoftware/manticoresearch/docs/replication.rst

 Manticore search daemon can replicate a write transaction (``INSERT``, ``REPLACE``, ``DELETE``, ``TRUNCATE``, etc) in an index to other nodes in the cluster.
 Currently only percolate indexes are supported, rt index support is in progress.
+Only Linux packages and builds support replication, Windows and MacOS packages do not support replication.

 We took advantage of Percona's fork of Galera library which gives the following benefits: